 Remember, survival rates are much higher when breast cancer is caught in its earliest stages.
 At the very least, when caught early, aggressive treatment and the long term effects of it, may possibly be avoided.
 I believe that knowledge is power and action is everything.
 Find out about the things you need to do, to help your doctors with early detection: SCRAM exams, and being FEISTY© with your actions!

-A special thanks to Wendie Berg, MD, PhD, FACR, Breast Imaging Consultant and Study Chair for the American College of Radiology Imaging Network (ACRIN) Protocol on Screening Breast Ultrasound, for reviewing the material presented for content and accuracy
+A special thanks to Wendie Berg, MD, PhD, FACR, Professor of Radiology, Magee-Womens Hospital of UPMC and the University of Pittsburgh School of Medicine, for reviewing the material presented for content and accuracy.

 ©2006-2014 Priorities Simplified, LLC All rights reserved